PRIVACY POLICY

 Data Security

-The security of your personal data is essential to the Firm, and to protect your data it has implemented appropriate technical and organisational security measures to help protect your personal data against loss and to safeguard against access by unauthorised persons.
+The security of your personal data is essential to the Firm.
+To protect your data, the Firm has implemented commercial reasonable and appropriate technical and physical security measures designed to safeguard your personal data against loss, misuse and access by unauthorised persons.
 Such measures include:

-• limiting access to your personal data to those employees, agents, contractors, and other third parties with a legitimate need to know and ensuring that they are subject to duties of confidentiality; and
+- limiting access to your personal data to those employees, agents, consultants, contractors and other third parties with a legitimate need to know and ensuring that they are subject to duties of confidentiality; and

-• procedures for dealing with data breaches (the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, your personal data) including notifying you and/or the Information Commissioner’s Office where the Firm are legally required to do so.
+- implementing procedures for dealing with data breaches (the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to, your personal data) including notifying you and/or the Information Commissioner’s Office where the Firm are legally required to do so; and

 Data Sharing